Cal-IPC Projects

 Arundo donax, or giant reed, is one of the most damaging invasive plants in California.
 Its dense canes crowd riparian areas, destroying wildlife habitat and consuming extra water.
 Major removal projects have been undertaken in many coastal watersheds, including the Santa Ana River in southern California, and the Salinas River on the central coast.
 In 2008-2010, Cal-IPC undertook mapping Arundo in coastal watersheds from Mexico to Monterey to support removal efforts.
 As part of Proposition 1 funding to...Read MoreSF Bay Sea Lavender Control

 Cal-IPC and partners prioritized Algerian sea lavender (Limonium ramosissimum) and European sea lavender (L. durisculum) as top priorities for removal to protect San Francisco Bay tidal marshes.
-These plants are found in several other locations along the California coast (for instance, Morro Bay, Carpenteria Marsh near Santa Barbara, and San Diego), and are a prime candidate for early eradication before they spread further.
+These plants are found in several other locations along the California coast (for instance, Morro Bay, Carpenteria Marsh near Santa Barbara, and San Diego).
 California's salt marsh habitat is home to a unique assemblage of plants and wildlife, and much of this habitat has been lost to development.
-Few weed spe...Read MoreNorthcoast Knotweed Eradication
+Few weed species can thrive in this habitat, but sea lavender is spreading aggressively ...Read MoreNorthcoast Knotweed Eradication

 Invasive giant knotweeds routinely make the list of the worst invasive species in the world.
 They have wreaked havoc in western Oregon and Washington, taking over riparian areas.
 There are only a handful of infested areas in California, and the main challenge is on the north coast, in Humboldt and Del Norte counties.
 Multiple species of knotweed, including Japanese knotweed (Fallopia japonica), giant knotweed (F. sachalinensis) and Himalayan knotweed (Periscaria wallichii) are found in the region, at about 100 sites in all.
 Knotweeds are notoriously difficult to get...Read MoreSierra Nevada Meadows Protection